guycole/snmp4sbc/README.md

 1. Simple "Read Only" Agent
     1. Goal: introduce a minimal SNMP agent configuration.
     1. On the agent (rPi) install the SNMP agent by running ***apt-get install snmpd***, which (in November, 2024) installs the Net-SNMP v5.9.3 SNMP agent.
-        1. Verify happy installation by invoking ***systemctl status snmpd***, the response should be similar to this:
+        1. Verify working installation by invoking ***systemctl status snmpd***, the response should be similar to this:
 ```
 ● snmpd.service - Simple Network Management Protocol (SNMP) Daemon.
      Loaded: loaded (/lib/systemd/system/snmpd.service; enabled; preset: enabled)